BUSINESS TRAVEL VAT

 74 rue Meynadier, by Marché Forville · a few tables outside

-A roastery and café in a granite-clad room the size of a closet.
+A roastery and café in a granite-clad room the size of a wardrobe.
 Single-origin espresso and pour-over, beans roasted on site.
 The branding nods to Brâncuși; the coffee is the real reason.

 Médiathèque Noailles An hour out of the day